Skagway, Alaska: White Pass Yukon Railway and Bus Excursion

 Skagway Shore Excursion: Yukon Discovery Tour [book here]

-After our tour guide drove us back to Fraser, we faced an unexpected 30-minute delay before boarding the train.
-The waiting wasn’t too bothersome, though, thanks to the beautiful view of Bernard Lake.
+After our tour guide drove us back to Fraser, we experienced an unexpected 30-minute delay before boarding the train.
+The wait wasn’t too bad, though—the view of Bernard Lake helped pass the time.

-The train ride on the White Pass Railway was the highlight of our excursion.
-Built between 1898 and 1900 during the Klondike Gold Rush, the railway provided stunning views through rugged mountains, deep gorges, and pristine valleys.
-The authenticity and charm of the vintage carriages and the panoramic views from the open-air platforms made for an unforgettable journey.
+The train ride on the White Pass & Yukon Route was the highlight of our excursion.
+Built between 1898 and 1900 during the Klondike Gold Rush, this narrow-gauge railway winds through rugged mountains, deep gorges, and quiet alpine valleys.
+Riding in vintage railcars with access to open-air platforms made the views even more impressive.

 View from the White Pass Railway showing a turbulent, glacier-fed river flowing through a rocky channel, flanked by dense forests and towering mountains, as seen from a train window in Alaska.Pin